 Each EPS research lab has a designated safety representative who is responsible for safety orientation of new lab members, coordinating lab inspections, conveying safety-related information to the lab group members, and overseeing chemical waste disposal.
-Current representatives are listed below.
-Please contact them with any safety related questions or comments for these labs.
+Please feel free to contact them with any safety related questions or comments for these labs.

-Schrag Lab - Sarah Manley; Johnston Lab - Erin Beirne; Jacobsen Lab - Shichun Huang; Mukhopadhyay Lab - Robert Ackert; Langmuir Lab - Zhongxing Chen; Macdonald Lab - To Be Hired (Erin Beirne interim); Pearson Lab - Susie Carter; Stewart Lab - Markos Hankin; Sample Prep Facilities - Kevin Czaja; Perez-Mercader Lab at the Rowland Institute - Steve Kelley
+EPS Lab Safety Representatives: Schrag Lab - Alison Piasecki; Johnston Lab - Julien Foriel; Jacobsen Lab - Yaya Ku; Fischer Lab - Matthew Brennan; Langmuir Lab - Zhongxing Chen; Pearson Lab - Susie Carter; Fu Lab - Alec Brenner; Sample Prep Facilities - Kevin Czaja; Perez-Mercader Lab at the Rowland Institute - Sai Katla

-In addition, the Department of Environmental Health and Safety has assigned John Sweeney as a dedicated lab safety representative for EPS.
+Other Safety Contacts: The Department of Environmental Health and Safety has assigned John Sweeney as a dedicated lab safety representative for EPS.
 John is available to assist with any safety related concern and is responsible for coordinating the monthly committee meetings and departmental safety training requirements.
 The EPS Lab Director, Paul Kelley, is responsible for coordinating departmental lab safety matters and ensuring departmental compliance with University and external policies and regulations.
-Finally, for any building-related safety concerns please contact the EPS Building Manager, Mitra Nathasingh (please note that off-hours or emergency building concerns should be referred to the Harvard Operations Center at 617-495-5560).
+For any building-related safety concerns please contact the Harvard Operations Center at 617-495-5560.